everydaycookingtips.com

 Preparation Steps

-• Serve hot with your favorite toppings like sour cream, guacamole, or extra salsa.
+• Let cool slightly before serving.
+Serve with sour cream, guacamole, or salsa.

 Notes